Cyber-F0x/Cyber-F0x.github.io/_posts/2020-04-10-Vulnserver-TRUN.md

 ---

-Side note, Python3 requires data sent over a socket to have an encoding, in Python2 this was kinda optional/
+Side note, Python3 requires data sent over a socket to have an encoding, in Python2 this was kinda optional.

 For example the following is valid Python2 code for confirming our exploit